-The need to address inequalities in healthcare has been used as a criterion for prioritising HTA by decision makers.
-To meet the needs of the decision makers, an attempt should be made to include equity considerations in the report, such as highlighting unmet needs of certain disadvantaged groups.
+Decision-makers have used the need to address inequalities in healthcare as a key criteria for prioritising HTAs.
+To meet the needs of the decision-makers, an attempt should be made to include equity considerations in the report, such as highlighting unmet needs of certain disadvantaged groups.
 Consideration should also be given to describing the potential impact of a technology in addressing this concern.